codiply/epsilon/readme.md

 ## Checklists

+### New DbAppSetting Checklist

+- Add setting key to `Constants/Enums/DbAppSettingsKey`
+- Add setting in `Scripts/PostDeploy/ReferenceData/AppSetting.sql` script
+- Add labels for new key in `Scripts/PostDeploy/ReferenceData/AppSettingLabel.sql` script
+- Add setting in `Scripts/DevScripts/DevAppSettings.sql` script
+- Update your test database and run your tests (as always).

 ### New Country Checklist

-- Add Currency in ReferenceData\Currency.sql script
+- Add Currency in `ReferenceData/Currency.sql` script
-- Add Country in ReferenceData\Country.sql script
+- Add Country in `ReferenceData/Country.sql` script
 - Add Country Id in `CountryId` enumeration script
 - Add two Resource files in CountryVariants folder with names **ResourcesXX** and **ResourceXX.yy**, where **XX** is the Id of the Country and **yy** is the culture code of the language of the country.
 - Add field metadata in `CountryAddressFieldMetadata` constants class.